The Diamond of Drury Lane: Plot

-An orphaned 13-year-old girl named Catherine ‘Cat’ Royal lives in the Theatre Royal, after the owner, Mr. Sheridan, who named her after the theatre, found her as a baby.
-She knows well the Theatre and its surroundings, later 18th century England.
+An orphaned 13-year-old girl named Catherine "Cat" Royal lives in the Theatre Royal, after the owner, Mr. Sheridan, who named her after the theatre, found her as a baby.
+She knows well the Theatre and its surroundings, later 18th-century England.

-One night Cat overhears Mr.Sheridan and his colleague Marchmont, discussing a valuable diamond hidden in the theatre.
-Cat is intrigued, but she promised to protect it for Mr. Sheridan after he tells her that nobody can know about it as it is difficult to know whom to trust with this secret.
+One night Cat overhears Mr. Sheridan and his colleague Marchmont discussing a valuable diamond hidden in the theatre.
+Cat is intrigued, but she promises to protect it for Mr. Sheridan after he tells her that nobody can know about it as it is difficult to know whom to trust with this secret.

 Cat befriends an African boy violinist, Pedro, who arrives to be the musician's apprentice.
 Cat also meets the aristocratic Avon family, the duke and duchess of Avon, and their children, Lord Francis and Lady Elizabeth, who are not as arrogant as other wealthy people, and actually want to be Cat's friends.

 She also meets Johnny, the new prompt with a rather unmistakable talent for art, specifically controversial political cartoons, and a mysterious past of which he does not speak much of, other than the fact he ran away from home at a young age.
 She learns that Johnny is the "Captain Sparkler" accused of treason for the cartoons against the King of England.
 Cat soon also finds out that Johnny had had a romantic past with Lady Elizabeth, and would possibly be bidding for her in the marriage market if his situation was different.

 Pedro is told of the diamond by Cat, which she later regrets when she finds him looking for it in Mr Sheridan's office hoping it will give him payment for a boat to his homeland in Africa, where he can escape the grasp of slave traders.
 This is before Cat learns that the diamond is not a real diamond, but is a metaphor used by Johnny's friends to refer to him as to avoid giving away valuable information to those who might hand him over to the court.
-He is of value, because of the reward for his capture.
+He is of value because of the reward for his capture.